-Visual language includes things like style, typography, the correct use of color palette, layout, illustrations etc. The documentation should include clear instructions on how and when these should be applied in the product, and how they should be handled in different mediums.
+Visual language includes things like style, typography, the correct use of colour palette, layout, illustrations etc. The documentation should include clear instructions on how and when these should be applied in the product, and how they should be handled in different mediums.

 Example: IBM’s Design Language

 Voice and tone for both the overall design and specific situations greatly dictate the feeling the users are left with.
 Does the vibe need to be formal or playful?
 In both visual design and copy texts, consistency is vital – regardless of whether you have 10 or 100 people working on the content.

 Components are usually user interface elements, that can be used in different parts of the product.
 In web-based products, this might mean copying a few lines of HTML to implement the component.
 When the basics are documented well enough, the team can utilize the components and rest easy knowing that everything is done using the same logic.

 Patterns define how common interaction patterns should work in your product.
 An example of this would be the way errors are displayed to the user.

 Example: Google’s Material Design patterns

 Benefits you might experience when using a design system:

 - Increase in efficiency and consistency on all fronts